cmouse/pdns-v6-autorev/README.md

 If you want to configure per-domain prefix for the value, use AUTOPRE key for this.

-WARNING: Rectify-zone is not currently supported thru the script, so you need to either disable dnssec, or run rectify-zone thru gmysql
+WARNING: Rectify-zone is not currently supported thru the script, so you need to either disable dnssec, or run rectify-zone thru gmysql (or gsqlite3).

 DNSSEC
 ------